 When run in this mode, chronyd will set the system clock once and exit.
 It will not detach from the terminal.

 This option is similar to the -q option, except it only prints the offset without making any corrections of the clock and it allows chronyd to be started without root privileges.

 This option will try to reload and then delete files containing sample histories for each of the servers and reference clocks being used.
-These histories are created by using the dump command in chronyc, or by setting the dumponexit directive in the configuration file.
+The files are expected to be in the directory specified by the dumpdir directive in the configuration file.
 This option is useful if you want to stop and restart chronyd briefly for any reason, e.g. to install a new version.
 However, it should be used only on systems where the kernel can maintain clock compensation whilst not under chronyd's control (i.e. Linux, FreeBSD, NetBSD, Solaris, and macOS 10.13 or later).

 When this option is used, the initstepslew directive and the makestep directive used with a positive limit will be ignored.
 This option is useful when restarting chronyd and can be used in conjunction with the -r option.